phpearth/PHP.earth/team.md

 {% endfor %}
 </ul>

-## What are Administrators and Moderators?

-Our group is moderated by administrators and moderators, all of them have the same rights, all of them have the same duties: **protect you**.

 ## How to Become a Team Member?

 To get involved please check the [getting involved](/get-involved) guide and get in touch with us for further discussion.
 Team members are carefully selected by the current administration staff.

-If we decide to recruit more administrators and moderators we will talk to our nominees, maybe one day to you.
+## What are Administrators and Moderators?

+Our group is moderated by administrators and moderators, all of them have the same rights, all of them have the same duties: **protect you**.

 ## Can Administrators and Moderators Do What They Want?